SierraActual/pythonHacking101/README.md

     python3 arpspoof_detector/arpspoof_detector.py

-- **Tool 10: WiFi Passowr Stealer** - Runs windows commands to steal all WiFi passwords stored on the system.
+- **Tool 10: WiFi Password Stealer** - Runs windows commands to steal all WiFi passwords stored on the system.
 It then emails them to your email.

     **WARNING** You need to use gmail, or edit the smtp server info in the send_mail function.
 You also need to put your email, and generated app password in the two variables at the top.

     python3 malware/wifi_password/wifi_password_stealer.py

+- **Tool 11: File Download and Execution** - Downloads a file from a URL then executes commands to do something (likely run the downloaded file), then sends the results of those commands to an email.

+    **WARNING** You need to use gmail, or edit the smtp server info in the send_mail function.
+You also need to put your file url, email, generated app password, and command input in the variables at the top.

+    python3 malware/download_execute_report.py

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: